QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 For the most part, we will avoid directly specifying the types of arrays, and let the compiler deduce the optimal types on its own

-The reasons for this, discussed in more detail in :ref:`generic and functional programming <generic_functional_programming>`, are to ensure both clarity and generality
+The reasons for this, discussed in more detail in :doc:`this lecture <generic_functional_programming>`, are to ensure both clarity and generality

 One place this can be inconvenient is when we need to create an array based on an existing array